 Your wood heater needs air to burn the fuel.
 Scandia wood heaters draw air from multiple areas to maximize efficiency.
-The air is supplied through an adjustable primary air slide at the upper rear left side of the wood heater and secondary non-adjustable air through the rear of the firebox and air-tube.
+The adjustable primary air is supplied through the air slide under the door on the front of the unit.
+The non-adjustable secondary air is supplied through the rear of the firebox, through the air tube and under the firebox through the cast iron grate.